LPhD/Jess/docs/source/slicing.rst

 	• Effect on Semantic Unit: All blocks that are annotated with an #ifdef that contains the identifier of the entry-point-feature are added to the Semantic Unit.
 All other variability links (connected to different feature identifiers) will not be followed/analyzed.
 	• Hint: Activate if you want to follow all appearing variability links and include all implementations of a feature whenever you reach one of its implementations.
 This can result in very big Semantic Units.
 Deactivate if you want to focus on the current feature(s).

+• Generate only AST
+	• Explanation: The resulting slice contains only AST elements to clarify the illustration.
+This has no effect on the Semantic Unit identification process.

+• Generate only visible code
+	• Explanation: The resulting slice contains only top level AST statements (the statements that contain the lines of code as you see them when you are programming).
+This has no effect on the Semantic Unit identification process.
+This option is mandatory if you would like to use the patch creator script.

+• DEBUG
+	• Explanation: Activate to get more outputs on the console, e.g., in which order the statements are added to the Semantic Unit.
+This has no effect on the Semantic Unit identification process.

 DEFAULT CONFIGURATION
 --------------